COVID-19 Response (have a question… ask the Florida Chamber below)

 Q: Under the Governor’s re-opening order, what are the restrictions about restaurants serving alcohol outside?

-A: There are no outdoor restrictions on the consumption of food and beverage, so long as restaurants adopt appropriate outdoor social distancing measures: maintaining a minimum of 6 feet between parties, only seating parties of 10 or fewer, and keeping bar counters closed to seating.
+A: There are no outdoor restrictions on the consumption of food and beverage, so long as restaurants adopt appropriate outdoor social distancing measures: maintaining a minimum of 6 feet between parties, only seating parties of 10 or fewer.

 Q: Are there any additional restrictions on restaurants which are buffet only?